Facilities

 The Louis Sudler Recital Hall in William L. Harkness Hall, adjacent to Sprague Hall, seating audiences of two hundred, is available for recitals, chamber music concerts, and lectures.

 The Morris Steinert Collection of Musical Instruments, located in its own building at 15 Hillhouse Ave., was constructed in 1894 in the Romanesque revival style out of reddish-brown Connecticut sandstone.
 The collection contains more than one thousand instruments, of which the majority document the Western European art music tradition, especially the period from 1550 to 1950.
 The instruments are on display in three galleries and in additional exhibit space in the foyer and hall areas.
 Permanent exhibits are maintained in the first-floor-east gallery and in the second-floor gallery, which is also used as a concert room noted for its fine acoustics.
 An exterior renovation project was completed in 2020.
-A renovation project begun in 2023 and slated for completion in fall 2024 will reimagine the collection as a teaching museum.
-Preparations for the project, which will include the installation of a new climate-control system, necessitated the relocation of objects from the collection to the University’s West Campus.
+A renovation project begun in 2023 and slated for completion in fall 2025 will reimagine the collection as a teaching museum.
+Preparations for the project, which will include the installation of a new climate-control system, necessitated the relocation of objects from the collection to the university’s West Campus.

 Woolsey Hall is used by the School of Music and other musical organizations for concerts by large instrumental ensembles and choruses.
-This impressive Beaux Arts structure, built in 1901 to celebrate the University’s bicentennial, is home to the Yale Philharmonia, the Yale Symphony Orchestra, the Yale Concert Band, and the Yale Glee Club.
+This impressive Beaux Arts structure, built in 1901 to celebrate the university’s bicentennial, is home to the Yale Philharmonia, the Yale Symphony Orchestra, the Yale Concert Band, and the Yale Glee Club.
 The hall has an auditorium with a seating capacity of 2,667 and houses the Newberry Memorial Organ.
 The building provides additional organ practice rooms in the basement.

 The Institute of Sacred Music has offices, classrooms, and practice rooms in Miller Hall at 406 Prospect Street and in Sterling Divinity Quadrangle at 409 Prospect Street.
 At the heart of the SDQ complex is Marquand Chapel, the center of daily worship for the community.
 It is home to an E.M.
 Skinner organ as well as a Baroque-style meantone Krigbaum Organ by Taylor & Boody.
 These instruments, the acoustics, and the flexible seating arrangements make Marquand Chapel a unique performance space at Yale.

 Since 1941, the grounds of the Ellen Battell Stoeckel Estate in Norfolk, Connecticut, have hosted the Norfolk Chamber Music Festival/Yale Summer School of Music.
 The Music Shed, an acoustical marvel constructed in 1906 of cedar and redwood that seats seven hundred, is the site of the festival’s concerts.
 Behind the stage is a choir loft that can accommodate a two-hundred-voice chorus.
 The Music Shed underwent a three-year renovation ending in 2018.
 Renovations to the Music Shed in 2023 included the addition of an air-conditioning system, a new green room, upgraded recording capabilities, and the relocation of restrooms.
 Throughout each improvement project, the Music Shed has retained the critical elements that make it a beloved performance space.
 Whitehouse, originally the home of the Battell family, began as an eight-room house in 1800 and was enlarged periodically over the next hundred years, eventually becoming a thirty-five-room mansion.
-It was completely redone in the Victorian style during the early years of the twentieth century and underwent structural renovations in 2012.
+It was completely redone in the Victorian style during the early twentieth century and underwent structural renovations in 2012.
 Battell House, at the entrance to the estate, contains a recital hall, administrative offices, box office, and dining hall.
 Other buildings on the estate provide housing and practice and rehearsal rooms for students and faculty.
 Transformative improvements to these housing and rehearsal facilities were completed in summer 2023, including the creation of an eleven-room dormitory building for students and the addition of a fifteen-room annex to the Music Shed, which houses state-of-the-art rehearsal studios.

 Libraries

-The Irving S. Gilmore Music Library’s general collection contains approximately 330,000 items, including scores and parts for musical performance and study; books about music; compact discs and LP recordings; DVDs and videotapes; sheet music; photographs; music periodicals; and numerous online databases of books, scores, audio, and video.
+The Irving S. Gilmore Music Library’s general collection contains approximately 300,000 items, including scores and parts for musical performance and study; books about music; compact discs and LP recordings; DVDs and videotapes; sheet music; photographs; music periodicals; and numerous online databases of books, scores, audio, and video.
 The Music Library’s collection is designed for scholarly study and reference, and to serve the needs of performing musicians.
 Fundamental to both purposes are the great historical sets and collected editions of composers’ works, of which the library possesses all significant publications.

 The library also holds more than 4,000 linear feet of archival material, including original music manuscripts, photographs, sound and video recordings, correspondence, and more.
 Notable collections include: